 - Be cautious about getting in a car with a group of males (whether you’re male or female)

 - Have a Plan B. If you are unsuccessful in hitchhiking, at least have an accommodation option or alternative transport.
-Check out the Bus Networks in New Zealand for more cheap travel options.
+You might like to check out The Cheapest Ways to Travel Around New Zealand or A Guide to Carpooling in New Zealand.

-- And on that note, don’t hitchhike at night.
+- Don’t hitchhike at night.
 Not only does this make you look dodgy, but the night also tends to bring out more dodgy people who are more likely to be intoxicated.

 As much as you need to be aware of your own safety, remember that drivers are also aware of their own safety.
 Basically, the safer you look, the more likely you’ll be picked up.
 With that in mind, make yourself look presentable: shave, shower, wear bright colours (not dark and dangerous colours), smile and look friendly, and don’t wear hats or hoods.

-Where you hitchhike from makes all the difference of how quickly you’ll be picked up.
-Make sure you stand where drivers have enough time to see, also be where drivers can safely pull over to pick you up.
+Where you hitchhike from makes all the difference in how quickly you’ll be picked up.
+Make sure you stand where drivers have enough time to see.
+Also, be where drivers can safely pull over to pick you up.
 A few especially good spots to increase your chances of being picked up include:

 - Outside of the city limits (do this even if it means taking a bus to get to the outskirts)